Logiqx/gps-wizard/docs/gpx/issues/coros.md

 - Add `version="1.0"` to the `<gpx>` element.
 - Remove the "GPXDATA" references from the header; xmlns:gpxdata and the location of gpxdata10.xsd.
 - Rename the `<cog>`elements  to `<course>.`
+- Add `<ele>` to the `<trkpt>` elements.
 - Add `<speed>` to the `<trkpt>` elements.
+- Ensure the element order mandated by the GPX 1.0 schema - “ele”, “time”, “course”, “speed”, “sat”, hdop”.
 - Remove the `<metadata>` element.
 - Remove the `<type>` element from the `<trk>` element.
 - Remove the `<extensions>` from the `<trkpt>` elements (i.e. remove heartrate and distance).